mastershinjin/hacknyu2019/README.md

 # Food Poisoning

-Detect if a picture of food has gone rotten or not
+Detect if a picture of produce is fresh or rotten.

+# Setup
+  - `pip install -r "requirements.txt"`